nirvikalpa90/Sample_Sales_Toolkit/README.md

-# Lead_gen_Toolkit
+# Sample_Gen_Toolkit

-A Python-based toolkit, so I can practice prospecting and analyze customer data, identify opportunities, and prepare for client engagements, all data used is fictional.
+A Python-based toolkit, so I can practice prospecting and analyze customer data, identify opportunities, and prepare for client engagements.

 ## contains: